timed-c/end-to-end-toolchain/README.md

   	--freertos             Generate instrumented code for freeRTOS platform.
   	--timing-param         Complete timing traces is generated on execution of timing trace.
   	--timing-trace         Traces are generated with parameters.
-  	--static-analysis {KTA, OTAWA}
-  						   Perform WCET computation of code fragments with hard deadline using the specified static analysis tool.
-Currently supported arguments are either OTAWA or KTA.
  	--iter <value>         Number of iterations the instrumented program executes.
   	--exec                 Compiles the Timed C file and outputs the executable.
   	--compiler <path_to_compiler>
                            Path to cross compiler.